jueyang/artist-rooms/README.md

 Tools used for this project:

 - Python: create indices for `subjects` associated with each artwork
+- Wrapped in Bash scripts:
   - cURL: download thumbnails for the collection
   - imagemagick: resize and crop thumbnails into fitting size
+  - openssl: base64 encode images to associated them within the json object
 - d3.js: put data into browser

 Detailed process and thoughts can be found in: